Posts on Google gives celebs some control over their own search results

 As these posts appear at the top of search results, it will allow the verified celebrities or organizations to get their message out instantly to anyone searching Google for information.

-Posts will appear in real time so, for example, a musician or sports team wishing to furnish fans with information on ticket availability can get the official message out.
+Posts will appear in real time so, for example, a musician or sports team wishing to furnish fans with information on ticket availability can do so directly.

 Currently, users have to request access by filling in a form in order to receive verification (via TechCrunch).